TheKevJames/tidbits/README.rst

 > requires ``raven`` or ``tidbits[sentry]``

 Do you use `Sentry`_?
 I do.
-And every single project I use it in contains the same block for configuring it from the `SENTRY_DSN` environment variable and the same block for instrumenting the error logger.
+And every single project I use it in contains the same block for configuring it and instrumenting the error logger.

 .. code-block:: python